adhnan-pv/PowerBI/README.md

  - GDP of states in india
  - literacy rate of districts in kerala
  - the screenshot 2024-02-13 file is the graph visual

+ world population and Geographical Area of countries
+ - world Map
+ - screenshot of the graph